1

 Is Microsoft discontinuing SSRS?

-Microsoft SSRS (SQL Server Reporting Services) continues to be supported as part of Microsoft SQL Server, with ongoing updates and integration with Power BI.
-While Microsoft has shifted focus toward Power BI for reporting and analytics, SSRS remains available for traditional report development and deployment in enterprise environments.
+Microsoft continues to support SQL Server Reporting Services (SSRS) as part of its SQL Server platform, with ongoing updates and integration improvements.
+While Microsoft has shifted focus toward Power BI for reporting, SSRS remains available for traditional report development and deployment in enterprise environments.

 What are the key skills and qualifications needed to thrive as a Microsoft SSRS Developer, and why are they important?